visionbike/Platform-Setup-Guides/ubuntu_desktop/ubuntu_22.04/01_setup_nvidia_driver_cuda_cudnn_and_tensorrt.md

 ### 3. Running Examples

-CUDA Samples are now located in [https://github.com/nvidia/cuda-samples](https://github.com/nvidia/cuda-samples), which includes instructions for obtaining, building, and running the samples.
+CUDA samples are now located in [https://github.com/nvidia/cuda-samples](https://github.com/nvidia/cuda-samples), which includes instructions for obtaining, building, and running the samples.

 Download the `cuda-samples` for `CUDA 12.8` using `git` command.